Meziano/ms-tutorial-004/README.md

 We can see that the communication is still working.

 ### Summary
-Our **department-service** and **employee-service** communicate as in the [last tuturial](https://github.com/Meziano/tutorial-003), but now they pull their configuration da
+Our **department-service** and **employee-service** communicate as in the [last tuturial](https://github.com/Meziano/tutorial-003), but now they pull their respective configuration data  from the introduced **config-service** with an embedded **config server** a file-system backend repository managed
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEwNDk2MTQzOCw0MTE0OTQ5NTcsMTI4OT
+eyJoaXN0b3J5IjpbMTA5NzM4MTU0NSw0MTE0OTQ5NTcsMTI4OT
 I3NTAyMywxMjIyNzgzMzc3LC02MDkzNTY2ODEsLTM0MzQwNzc5
 Niw5NTA4MTU3MzIsMzkxNTUwNTUsMTY0MjQzMzM4MSwtMTg2MD
 A4NDQ0MSwxNjAzNzM2OTYzLDQ3NTQ2OTQxOSw3NDA0NjYxNTYs